 The only real answer is that we need to cultivate wisdom and to do that, we need to make space for quiet study.
 That, anyway, was the view of Aristotle.
 The Guardian contemplates the question many people put to Google: “What if I fail?“

 Happy new year.
-I thought you may be interested in this idea of inch by inch progress.
+Don’t break the chain: I thought you may be interested in this idea of inch by inch progress.
 It was advice given by Jerry Seinfeld to a comic who was asking for tips on how to make it in the industry.
-I was struck by how well it fits with the solution-focused approach to life, which encourages … Read More
+I was struck by how well it fits with the solution-focused approach … Read More

 Work-life balance is a frequent topic of concern raised by clients in therapy sessions.
 This is an excellent article which asks if the work-life balance is a myth.
 It puts forward a different way of considering the subject.